askvortsov1/dynamic-django-forms/README.md

 # Dynamic Django Forms

+## Looking for Maintainer

+I haven't used Django in years, and am not actively maintaining this package.
+If anyone is interested in maintaining this package, either on this repo or as a fork, please let me know in a new issue!

+## Anyways...

 **dynamic-django-forms** is a simple, reusable app that allows you to build (and respond to) dynamic forms, i.e. forms that have variable numbers and types of fields.
 A few examples of uses include:

 1. Building and sending out surveys